 If you’re interested in straightening your natural curls, a silk press is the way to go.
 “A silk press is a non-chemical way to straighten naturally curl hair without permanently reconstructing the curl,” says Hairstory hairdresser Derrick Keith.
 Great for all hair types, “a silk press is a hair straightening method using hot tools and is usually used on curly hair with 3B and 4C curl types,” says Erinn Courtney, Hairstylist and StyleSeat Pro.

-Unlike the traditional press and curl, silk press treatments have heat settings on the flat irons that you can alter, instead of the hot comb sitting on a stove, going by whatever temperature it happens to be — it’s more controlled.
+Unlike the traditional press and curl, silk press treatments are more controlled because the flat irons used have heat settings you can alter instead of the hot comb sitting on the stove.
 It doesn’t damage your curl pattern like a keratin treatment or relaxer would do, and it involves minimal heat damage.

-According to Courtney, depending on the density of your hair, silk presses can take anywhere between 1-3 hours, whether at home or at a salon.
+According to Courtney, depending on the density of your hair, silk presses can take anywhere between one to three hours, whether at home or at a salon.
 Whichever option you choose, the process involves the below six steps.